karrioapi/karrio/docs/api-guides/index.md

 purplship uses conventional HTTP response codes to indicate the success or failure of an API request.

-In general:
+!!! info "In general:"

-Codes in the 2xx range indicate success.
+    Codes in the `2xx` range indicate success. <br/>

-Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted).
+    Codes in the `4xx` range indicate an error that failed given the information provided *(e.g., a required parameter was omitted)*.<br/>

-Codes in the 5xx range indicate an error with purplship's servers.
+    Codes in the `5xx` range indicate an error with purplship' servers.

 | HTTP STATUS CODE SUMMARY     |                                                                                                  |
 | ---------------------------: |:------------------------------------------------------------------------------------------------ |